 After the world is plunged into an energy crisis after depleting all its fossil fuel reserves, humanity focuses on solar power as an alternative energy source.
 Some countries unite to form three different factions, each with access to a solar power generator.
 As these countries enjoy limitless energy, others are plunged into poverty resulting in years of war over solar energy control.
 However, a mysterious organization is well equipped with advanced mobile suits- Gundams- powerful enough to end all warfare.

 While the Gundam series is well known in anime circles, Gundam 00 stands out from other editions with its sleek art style and superior graphics quality.

 With the help of the cat-like alien Meow and robot vacuum QT, Dandy roams the galaxy on the Aloha Oe in search of unclassified alien species.
 And while hunting aliens can be pretty exhausting, the trio always ends up on a dangerous or romantic adventure in any universe they visit.

-At its peak, Space Dandy is one of the most creative anime shows that can be a breath of freshness from the usual harem and action series.
+At its peak, Space Dandy is one of the most creative anime shows that can be a breath of freshness from the usual action series with multiple romantic relationships.

 Check Out: The Best Anime Studio Of All Time

 Saitama has an unusual hobby of being a hero.
 So, he trains for three years, losing all his hair in the process and becoming a mighty hero that can defeat anyone with a single punch.
 While this has made him a formidable opponent, there is no thrill in battling his foes anymore.
 This is the norm until he meets Genos, a 19-year-old cyborg who desires to become his disciple.
 Together, they attempt to join the Hero Association, but Saitama is shocked to learn that nobody knows who he is, marking the beginning of One Punch Man’s adventures.

 20. Accel World